 - November 2016: UMASS National Climate Science Center Student and Early Career Training

 - April 2017: University of Guam Island Sustainability Conference, Tumon, Guam

 - May 2017: National Adaptation Forum, St. Paul, MN

 - July 2017: Hawaiʻi Conservation Conference, Honolulu, HI

 Practitioners involved: ranchers, farmers, traditional native Hawaiian managers of natural and cultural resources, fire managers, port officers, harbor masters, managers of remnant native marine and terrestrial ecosystems, county planners, and invasive species managers.

-Spatial Scale: managers and policy implementers primariy focused on Hawaiʻi Island.
+Spatial Scale: While knowledge coproduction can be utilized at any geographic, organizational, or political scale, we focus on a specific spatial scale - Hawai'i Island.
+Managers and policy professionals primariy focused on Hawaiʻi Island.
 Managers can be site-specific, focused on larger watershed/moku scales, or island-wide.
-The central requirement is direct and regular involvement within and subsequent accountability to a specific, well-defined landscape or waterscape as well as to the communities that utilize the natural resources within the area.
+The central requirement is direct and regular involvement within and subsequent accountability to a specific, well-defined landscape or waterscape as well as accountability to the communities (group norms and values) that utilize the natural resources within the area.

 Organizational Scale: non-governmental organizations, federal, state, county, and private organizations.